-Companies must take “reasonable steps” to prevent under-16s from accessing their services and could face penalties of up to A$49.5 million for repeated failures.
+Responsibility sits with the platforms, not parents or children.
+Companies must take “reasonable steps” to prevent under-16s from creating or keeping an account, and could face penalties of up to A$49.5 million for serious or repeated failures.

 Regulators expect companies to deploy age-assurance measures, but they have deliberately avoided specifying which technologies must be used.
 The result is a patchwork of solutions that vary by platform.

 Additional loopholes remain open.
 VPNs can obscure location, gaming apps often include messaging or social elements, and many online communities sit outside the platforms covered by the ban.
+Commentators have pointed in particular to platforms such as Roblox, Discord and Steam, where young people routinely interact with strangers but which fall outside the ban’s current scope.

 Concerns have also been raised about false positives that may inadvertently block legitimate users, and false negatives that fail to catch underage sign-ups.
 With high penalties attached, the risk for platforms is significant.